Terminator 3: Rise of the Machines: Pre-production

 Mostow invited his college classmates John Brancato and Michael Ferris to rework the screenplay; they signed on to rewrite it in June 2001.
 Sarafian still got a story credit, although much of his draft was rewritten, and scenes were added to make it more of a road movie, fulfilling Mostow's vision for the film.
 Brancato said there was initial consideration given to ignoring the basic format of the earlier films by removing aspects of time travel and killer machines from the future: "We tried all sorts of wacky scenarios [...]
 But to be honest it just wasn't working."
 The idea of a female Terminator was retained from Sarafian's draft, although Mostow disliked Sarafian's idea that the character could turn invisible, saying, "It's not visceral."
 The film makes a subtle reference to Schwarzenegger's age by depicting his character as an obsolete Terminator compared to the T-X. Mostow said, "It's always great if you can have your protagonist or hero be completely outmatched."

 In December 2001, several companies competed for the distribution rights to the film.
 The heads of each major studio were invited that month to a secret hotel room meeting to read the script and bid for the rights.
 Fox declined to participate in the meeting, out of loyalty to Cameron.
-Warner Bros. won the U.S. distribution rights that month, with filming scheduled to begin in April 2002.
+Warner Bros.
+Pictures won the U.S. distribution rights that month, with filming scheduled to begin in April 2002.
 Columbia TriStar Film Distributors International subsequently acquired most of the international distribution rights, including those that would have been handled by VCL, which was suffering financially at the time.